Our business

 This requirement allows us to take steps to address the breach and meet our breach-reporting obligations under the UK GDPR.

-Where we use a processor, the requirements on breach reporting must be detailed in the contract between us and the processor.
+Where PIRC use a processor, the requirements on breach reporting must be detailed in the contract between PIRC and the processor.

 Back to Top Button top